 Although a country technically retains official ownership of World Heritage sites within its borders, UNESCO states that the sites belong to everybody.
-Using that definition, you and I hold stock in 660 cultural sites, 166 natural sites and 25 mixed properties [source: UNESCO].
+Using that definition, you and I hold stock in 832 cultural sites, 206 natural sites and 35 mixed properties [source: UNESCO], as of October 2017.
 We are partial owners of the Great Wall, Venice and Vatican City.
 Feeling giddy yet?
 You can also lay claim to Independence Hall, the Grand Canyon and the Great Barrier Reef.
 Pretty cool.

 A site must meet at least one of these ten selection criteria to make the World Heritage List.
 The first six criteria relate to cultural sites, while the remainder relate to natural ones.
 A summary of these criteria is listed below, followed by an example of a site that qualifies in that category.